How to Choose the Best Realtor to Sell Your Home

 Here’s how you can avoid this…

-Don’t choose a real estate agent whose price is substantially higher than other agents you consider.
+Don’t choose a real estate agent whose price is substantially higher than other listing agents you consider.

 The convincing speech about pocketing more money may seem tempting, but don’t fall for it.